celupa/political_engagement_research/README.md

 This project mainly **focuses on model training & deployment**.

 Test the model by downloading and running **lambda/test_aws_lambda.py** (python and "requests" package needed).
 If you get Status Code: 500, it's a **cold start error**.
 Give a few minutes to the server to boot.

+Walkthroughs and result interpretations can be found train.ipynb.
 <br/>

 ## Context